IBM Power Systems Private Cloud with Shared Utility Capacity: Featuring Power Enterprise Pools 2.0

 Rate and comment

-Authors: Scott Vetter, Bernhard Buehler, Gareth Coates, Ashwini Deo, Turgut Genc, Sabine Jordan, Muhammad Farrukh Mahmood, Sridhar Murthy, Stefan Stefanov
+Authors: Scott Vetter, Bernhard Buehler, Gareth Coates, Ashwini Deo, Turgut Genc, Sabine Jordan, Sridhar Murthy, Stefan Stefanov, Muhammad Farrukh Mahmood

 This IBM® Redbooks® publication is a guide to IBM Power Private Cloud with Shared Utility Capacity featuring Power Enterprise Pools 2.0 (also known as PEP 2.0).

 This technology allows multiple servers in an to share base processor and memory resources, and draw upon pre-paid credits when the base is exceeded.
 Previously, the Shared Utility feature supported IBM Power System E950 (9040-MR9) and IBM Power System E980 (9080-M9S).
-It was extended in August 2020 to include the Scale-out Power Systems announced on 14th July 2020.
+It was extended in August 2020 to include the Scale-out Power Systems announced on July 14th 2020 and received dedicated processor support later in the year.

 The IBM Power System S922 (9009-22G), and IBM Power System S924 (9009-42G) servers which use the latest IBM POWER9™ processor-based technology and support the IBM AIX®, IBM i, and Linux operating systems are now supported.